Dayparting on Amazon: When to Run Your Book Ads for Peak Performance

 What the Pattern Usually Looks Like

-While your data will vary, Amazon advertising performance tends to follow predictable rhythms across most product categories:
+While your data will vary, Amazon advertising performance tends to follow predictable rhythms across most book genres:

 By time of day:

-• Early morning (5 AM–8 AM): rising traffic, moderate conversion — shoppers browsing before work
+- Early morning (5 AM–8 AM): rising traffic, moderate conversion — readers browsing before work

-• Mid-morning (9 AM–noon): strong performance across most categories
+- Mid-morning (9 AM–noon): strong performance across most genres

-• Midday (noon–2 PM): often a dip, particularly for impulse categories
+- Midday (noon–2 PM): often a dip, particularly for impulse-driven categories

-• Afternoon (2 PM–6 PM): variable — lower for home/kitchen, stronger for work-related products
+- Afternoon (2 PM–6 PM): variable — lower for cozy genres, stronger for professional and academic reads

-• Evening (6 PM–10 PM): peak period for most consumer categories — highest purchase intent
+- Evening (6 PM–10 PM): peak period for most fiction genres — highest purchase intent and discovery browsing

 By day of week:

-• Weekends (especially Sunday evening) are peak conversion for most consumer goods
+- Weekends (especially Sunday evening) are peak conversion for most fiction and leisure reading

-• Friday afternoon often dips as people mentally check out
+- Friday afternoon often dips as readers mentally check out of discovery mode

 These are tendencies, not rules.
-A B2B product sold to procurement managers may show the opposite pattern.
-A product bought as a late-night impulse buy may convert disproportionately at midnight.
+A nonfiction business book sold to professionals may show the opposite pattern.
+A genre fiction title bought as a late-night impulse read may convert disproportionately at midnight.
 Your data is authoritative.

 Building a Dayparting Strategy